Cross Stitch vs. Needlepoint

 What Do You Need to Cross-Stitch?

-Floss: Stranded cotton embroidery floss, usually divided into strands.
+• Floss: Stranded cotton embroidery floss, usually divided into strands.

-Needle: A tapestry needle with a blunt tip.
+• Needle: A tapestry needle with a blunt tip.

-Hoop: Helps keep your fabric taut while stitching.
+• Hoop or Snap Frame: Helps keep your fabric taut while stitching.

-Pattern: You follow a color-coded grid to complete your design.
+• Pattern: You follow a color-coded grid to complete your design.

 What is Needlepoint?

 Needlepoint is another type of embroidery, but instead of X-shaped stitches, it uses various straight or diagonal stitches to create texture and patterns.
-Needlepoint is stitched on a stiff, open-weave canvas, rather than fabric.
+Needlepoint is stitched on a stiff, open-weave "mesh" canvas, rather than fabric.

 What Do You Need for Needlepoint?

-Thread/Yarn: Often uses wool, silk, or pearl cotton.
+• Threads: Wool, silk, or pearl cotton.

 Which One Should You Choose?